cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 I moved the code to its own [library](https://github.com/cloudsftp/qmk-zsa), wrote a main function and started debugging.
 The lib was ready before long - but I still needed to get entropy from my keyboard.

-day 2: `0000f42d-8ccf-4646-b129-5b045db47f7`
-todo: reconstruct actual uuid?
+### Day 2

+After my second evening of working on this feature, my keyboard wrote `0000f42d-8ccf-4646-b129-5b045db47f7` each time I triggered the code.

+As you can see, the UUID is now a valid UUIDv4.
+But it is still not random at all.
 After some searching I found [timer.h of TMK](https://github.com/tmk/tmk_keyboard/blob/master/tmk_core/common/timer.h).
+But it was too late already, and I had work the next day.

+### Day 3

+Now it was time to put the last building block into its place.
+I used `timer_read()` instead of `time(&t)` to get the seed and had to start the timer at some other point.
-For testing purposes, started the timer just before reading it for the seed.
+For testing purposes, I started the timer with `timer_init()` just before reading it for the seed.
-Sometimes the UUID string started a few characters later.
+The result was that sometimes the UUID was shifted by a few characters.

-todo: pic?

 This was a big success for me, since it hinted at the fact that I can get entropy this way.
-I just need to start the timer earlier.
+I just needed to start the timer earlier.
 Ideally once, when the keyboard starts up.
-So I did exactly that and found a nice place to put `timer_init()` where it gets executed once on startup and does not kill my keyboard (yes I put it in the wrong place once and the keyboard stopped working).
+So I did exactly that and found a nice place to put `timer_init()` where it gets executed once on startup and does not kill my keyboard.
+(Yes I put it in the wrong place once and the keyboard stopped working at one point or another)

 You can use the code I wrote too!
 I put it in a [library](https://github.com/cloudsftp/qmk-uuid) with some hints at how to use it on your keyboard.
+For the code also check this library.